First Derivatives (LON:FDP) Price Target Lowered to GBX 2,720 at Peel Hunt

-Several other equities analysts also recently commented on FDP.
-Shore Capital restated a buy rating on shares of First Derivatives in a research report on Thursday, May 13th.
-Peel Hunt cut their target price on First Derivatives from GBX 3,200 ($41.81) to GBX 2,720 ($35.54) and set an add rating for the company in a research report on Tuesday.
+Separately, Shore Capital restated a buy rating on shares of First Derivatives in a report on Thursday, May 13th.

 First Derivatives plc provides software and consulting services in the United Kingdom and internationally.
 The company operates through Managed Services and Consulting and Software segments.
 It provides kdb+, in-memory, time-series database.
 The company also supports trading systems for front, middle, and back-office operations.